MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Resource Manager can't find a resource

 This error occurs when Azure Resource Manager can't find a required resource.
 For example, you can receive this error if a storage account can't be found at the path specified.
-Double check resources that are specified by path or name for accuracy.
-For more information, see [Resolve Resource Not Found errors](/azure/azure-resource-manager/troubleshooting/error-not-found).
+Double check resources that you specify by path or name for accuracy.
+For more information, see [Resolve errors for Resource Not Found](/azure/azure-resource-manager/troubleshooting/error-not-found).

 #### Container registry authorization error